enghwa/ecommerce-shopfront-on-aws/README.md

 # How to build a multi-region highly available active-active architecture

-This self-paced workshop takes to step by step building multi-region active-active (and active-passive) **serverless** architecture with polyglat persistent databases.
+This self-paced workshop takes to step by step **Building Multi-Region Active-Active (and Active-Passive) solution with morden architecture and polyglat persistent databases**.
 The web application is a Bookstore, and it can be used as a reference architecture for highly available ecommerce store.

 Key points on implementation: